How Muskoka Woods Summer Camp Builds Self-Esteem

 Mentorship with Counsellors

-Camp counsellors give young campers something to aspire to.
-As young leaders, counsellors share their talents and life lessons with campers, inspiring them to become future leaders, too.
+Camp counsellors give summer camp guests something to aspire to.
+As young leaders, counsellors share their talents and life lessons, inspiring guests to become future leaders, too.
 Most successful people have a mentor that inspired them to become great.
 Maybe your child’s life-long mentor can be found at Muskoka Woods.
 Check out this video demonstrating how Muskoka Woods staff members have made a positive impact in the lives of past guests.

 A Break From Screen Time